IC-Cache: Efficient Large Language Model Serving via In-context Caching: Overview

 \section{\name Overview}

-In this section, we introduce the overview of \name.
-It is an in-context caching LLM serving system that leverages historical requests for real-time knowledge distillation.
-By adaptively offloading requests to LLMs with varying capabilities, \name effectively reduces both serving latency and costs while maintaining high response quality.
+Extending the prevalent semantic caching architecture in today's LLM deployments, we introduce \name, an in-context caching LLM serving system.
+It exploits historical requests for live LLM capability augmentation, adaptively offloading requests to reduce serving latency and cost while maintaining response quality.

-\paragraph{Design Space and Architectures.} \name benefits today's LLM serving paradigms across three popular settings: (i) \emph{Cloud Deployment}: \name enables the offloading of requests from larger LLMs to smaller, more efficient models, providing users with responsive, high-quality outputs while reducing service providers' deployment costs; (ii) \emph{Edge Deployment}: By personalizing the selection of instructive historical examples, \name empowers small, on-device LLMs (e.g., Apple Intelligence~\cite{apple-ai} and Copilot + PC~\cite{copilot}) to generate higher-quality responses, alleviating the costs associated with cloud-based solutions; (iii) \emph{Edge-Cloud Deployment}: In collaborative edge-cloud scenarios, \name achieves a superior cost-latency-quality tradeoff by enabling smaller models to generate better responses locally while selectively routing requests to the cloud.
-In this paper, we focus on cloud LLM serving and demonstrate \name’s effectiveness across various deployment scenarios (\S\ref{sec:eval}).
+\paragraph{Design Space and Architectures.} \name benefits today's LLM serving paradigms across three popular settings: (i) \emph{Cloud Deployment}: \name enables the offloading of requests from larger LLMs to smaller, more efficient models, providing users with responsive, high-quality outputs while reducing service providers' deployment costs; (ii) \emph{Edge Deployment}: By personalizing the selection of historical examples, \name empowers small, on-device LLMs (e.g., Apple Intelligence~\cite{apple-ai} and Copilot + PC~\cite{copilot}) to generate higher-quality responses, alleviating the costs associated with cloud-based solutions; (iii) \emph{Edge-Cloud Deployment}: In collaborative edge-cloud scenarios, \name enables smaller models to generate better responses locally while selectively routing requests to the cloud.
+In this paper, we focus on online LLM serving in the cloud and demonstrate IC-Cache's effectiveness across various deployment scenarios (\S\ref{sec:eval}).